Should You Be Taking Digestive Enzymes?

 As I always say, you aren’t what you eat, you’re what you digest and absorb.
-If your food is not properly digested and absorbed in your small intestines, this can lead to malnourishment, because not enough nutrients are being absorbed by your body.
-In addition, the undigested food travels down through the digestive tract and provides food for the “bad” bacteria, causing gas and bloating, and leading to dysbiosis as the bad bacteria thrive and outnumber the good bacteria.
+If your food is not properly digested and absorbed in your small intestines, it can lead to malnourishment, because not enough nutrients are being absorbed by your body.
+In addition, as the undigested food travels through the digestive tract it provides food for the “bad” bacteria, causing gas and bloating, and leading to dysbiosis as the bad bacteria begin to outnumber the good bacteria.
 The amount and type of undigested food that reaches the large intestine may have an important impact on the balance of good and bad bacteria in the colon.

 What Causes Digestive Enzyme Deficiency?

 Now that we understand the importance of digestive enzymes, let’s look at what causes digestive enzyme deficiency.

-Conventional medicine only recognizes a few causes of digestive enzyme deficiency, and they are only the most extreme cases, including acute or chronic pancreatitis, cystic fibrosis, cancer of the pancreas, gallbladder removal, and diseases of the small intestine that affect the brush border, such as Crohn’s or Celiac disease.
+Conventional medicine recognizes few causes of digestive enzyme deficiency, and they are only the extreme cases, including acute or chronic pancreatitis, cystic fibrosis, cancer of the pancreas, gallbladder removal, and diseases of the small intestine affecting the brush border, such as Crohn’s or Celiac disease.

-Functional medicine, on the other hand, recognizes that there are many underlying health issues that can contribute to enzyme deficiency.
-Leaky gut is the most common culprit, since it destroys the brush border of your small intestines.
+Functional medicine, on the other hand, recognizes many underlying health issues that can contribute to enzyme deficiency.
+Leaky gut is the most common culprit, because it destroys the brush border of your small intestines.
 Inflammation from food sensitivities and toxins also decreases enzyme production, as well as chronic stress, genetics, and aging.
-Low stomach acid also plays a role, because an acidic environment is necessary to activate the enzymes responsible for protein digestion.
+Not to mention, low stomach acid can also play a role because an acidic environment is necessary to activate enzymes responsible for protein digestion.

-Beyond the wider scope of causes, functional medicine also differs from conventional medicine in that conventional medicine views enzyme deficiency as a black and white issue–you either have “normal” levels or you are severely deficient.
+Functional medicine also differs from conventional medicine in that conventional medicine views enzyme deficiency as a black and white issue — you either have “normal” levels or you are severely deficient.
 In functional medicine, we see wellness as a spectrum, and recognize that just because you’re not to the point of severe deficiency, doesn’t mean that your levels are optimal or that your health won’t improve by increasing them.